drduh/macOS-Security-and-Privacy-Guide/README.md

 ### Third party firewalls

-Programs such as [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [Hands Off](https://www.oneperiodic.com/products/handsoff/), [Radio Silence](https://radiosilenceapp.com/), [LuLu](https://objective-see.com/products/lulu.html) and [Security Growler](https://pirate.github.io/security-growler/) provide a good balance of usability and security.
+Programs such as [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), [Radio Silence](https://radiosilenceapp.com/), [LuLu](https://objective-see.com/products/lulu.html) and [Security Growler](https://pirate.github.io/security-growler/) provide a good balance of usability and security.

 These programs are capable of monitoring and blocking **incoming** and **outgoing** network connections.
 However, they may require the use of a closed source [kernel extension](https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/KernelProgramming/Extend/Extend.html).